api3dao/vitepress-docs/docs/explore/dapis/service-coverage.md

 ### Accessing Managed dAPIs

 A self-funded dAPI can be upgraded to a managed dAPI by paying the API3 DAO.
-The API3 Market will faciliate this process and allow potential users to specify desired amount of first-party oracles that should be included in the aggregation.
-API3 will create the respective Beacon Set from the best available first-party providers for the requested data set and point the dAPI towards this creation.
+The API3 Market will facilitate this process and allow potential users to specify desired amount of first-party oracles that should be included in the aggregation.
+API3 will create the respective beacon set from the best available first-party providers for the requested data set and point the dAPI towards this creation.